Fields of Study: Humanities, Social Sciences, Science, Engineering

 Catalogs and resources

-- UB Undergraduate Degree Listings: Page available in Spanish, Catalán, and English.
+- UB Undergraduate Degree Listings: page available in English.

 Spanish universities traditionally follow a career system, which means that Spanish students begin their studies with their major already selected and take courses that are preassigned within one facultad for their entire university career.
-Spanish students are therefore highly specialized in their fields.
+Spanish students are, therefore, highly specialized in their fields.
+Unlike Spanish students, you can take courses in more than one facultad so you have more flexibility to choose courses.

 While not always exact, be aware that many courses designated as básica, particularly those offered for first year (curso 1, or primer curso) students, are considered lower division.
 Unless you are specifically trying to meet lower division GE requirements, try to avoid enrolling in first year courses whenever possible.